 - Heat the remaining 1 tablespoon of olive oil in a non-stick skillet over medium heat.
 Crack in the eggs.
 Cook to desired doneness.
 While the eggs are cooking, taste the rice mixture and add more salt if needed.
 Put 1 cup of arugula or spinach onto a plate and top it with some of the rice mixture.
 Serve topped with a fried egg.

-Now head on down to the comments and tell me, what do you find most challenging about changing your eating habits?
+Now head on down to the comments and tell me: What do you find most challenging about cooking healthy?